Generated mountain-river scene representing the Payette River near Garden Valley in Idaho, not an exact location photo

 Chief Parrish

-Beehive Bend corridor
+Beehive Bend area

 A practical downstream access reference when you want a shorter float or a clearer end point.